jed/cookie-node/README.markdown

 If you'd like to clear a cookie, just use `res.clearCookie( name )`.

+This was made possible thanks to webtoolkit and pajhome, and their awesome base64 and SHA1 libraries.

 That's about it.
 Send any questions or comments [here](http://twitter.com/jedschmidt).